Zero-Shot Out-of-Distribution Detection Based on the Pre-trained Model CLIP: Experiments

 \subsubsection{Case study and error analysis.}

 Figure \ref{errorstudy} is a case study illustrating the actual seen and candidate unseen labels (generated for each sample) used in calculating the confidence score $S(x)$.
-We have picked one seen and one unseen class for comparison.
+We picked one seen and one unseen class for comparison.
 Note that the actual label for a given image might/might not be among the generated labels.
 Particularly, this can happen when the unseen label is fine-grained and not present in the training corpus of MS-COCO.
 As a result, for an image with label `espresso', the decoder generates relevant words such as `coffee' rather than the label `espresso' itself.
-Nevertheless, ZO-CLIP comes to the correct conclusion based on accumulative confidence score $S(x)$.
-Figure \ref{histogram} illustrates the statistics of the calculated confidence score for 4 unseen and 2 seen classes.
+Nevertheless, ZOC comes to the correct conclusion based on accumulative confidence score $S(x)$.
+Figure \ref{histogram} illustrates the statistics of the calculated confidence score for 4 unseen and 2 seen classes from tinyimagenet.
 We plan to use a larger corpus to train the image description generator in the future.
-In addition, since ZO-CLIP compares standalone candidate labels to the image, it does not account for relations between the unseen labels.
-Such relations might be an important tool for detecting more sophisticated open set samples.
+In addition, since ZOC compares standalone candidate labels to the image, it does not account for relations between the unseen labels.
+Such relations might be an important tool for detecting more sophisticated OOD samples.
 We will address this limitation in our future work.